dmbarbour/glas/docs/GlasZero.md

 The value `0` (or `""`) is the empty bitstring.

 Currently, there is no dedicated syntax for structured data.
-We can only construct data on the stack, or process a string.
 Some clever word choice can mitigate this.
 For example, with suitable definitions, a multi-line text could be embedded as:

         l0 "Blow, blow, thou winter wind,"
         li "Thou art not so unkind"